chef/automate/components/docs-chef-io/content/automate/servicenow_event_creation.md

 ## User Requirements

 - Your unique ServiceNow URL.
 It has the format: `https://ven12345.service-now.com`.
-- Setting up the Event Creation App requires the `x_chef_automate.api` role in configuring it.
+- Setting up the Event Creation App requires the `x_chef_event.api` role in configuring it.
 Your ServiceNow administrator can enable this for you.

 ## Required ServiceNow Plugins